omerwe/S-PCGC/README.md

 A: No. In our experience using summary statistics is preferable, because it allows extremely fast performance at a negligible loss of accuracy.
 However, if you want an exact PCGC implementation, we recommend trying out [LDAK](http://dougspeed.com/pcgc-regression/).
 Note that the LDAK implementation is limited to less than 100,000 individuals and 20 annotations.

 Q: Can I include LDAK weights?<br>
 A: Yes - you can just include them as an S-LDSC annotation.
-If you want to combine these weights with S-LDSC annotations, we recommend creating joint annotations as described in [Gazal et al. 2018 bioRxiv](https://www.biorxiv.org/content/early/2018/01/30/256412).
+If you want to combine these weights with S-LDSC annotations, we recommend creating joint annotations as described in [Gazal et al. 2019 Nature Genetics](https://www.nature.com/articles/s41588-019-0464-1).

 Q: Can S-PCGC fit an intercept like LDSC?<br>
 A: No. There's no need to estimate an intercept when the summary statistics are created with `pcgc_sumstats_creator.py`, because the intercept is already known.

+Q: My plink files use different rsids than the ones in your annotation files.
+Can you  match SNPs based on genetic position and alleles instead of rsid?<br>
+A: Unfortunatley no, because the annotation files are compatible with LDSC annotation files, which do not include allelic information (see explanation below).
+We recommend that you create new plink files and annotation files to enforce a consistent variant naming scheme (e.g. CHR.BP.A1.A2).
+**Explanation**: S-PCGC cannot match variants based on only genetic position (without allelic info) because there might be several (multi-allelic) variants in the same chromosome+position, and S-PCGC will not be able to distinguish between them.

 <br><br>
 -----------------